 Some states, like New York, are more expensive to run a Statewide Criminal Search than say Rhode Island.
 Pricing fluctuates by state, as the state set the access fees, not the CRA’s.
 The same thing applies to the Motor Vehicle Report, where the individual state sets the fee.

 No. Our Service Agreement does not lock you into a time frame or exclusivity with VeriCorp.
-By not tying a person down to a binding contract, we’ve made it easier for people to experience our service and the high quality of our product.
+By not tying you down to a binding contract, we’ve made it easier for you to experience our service and the high quality of our product.
 It mainly addresses the FCRA – Fair Credit Reporting Acts that governs our industry, to be sure you are in compliance.

 Do we require our clients to run a certain number of reports at a given time or within a year?

 While we do not create generic packages, we can bundle certain products and create packages around your specific needs.
 This can simplify the ordering process on the back end as well.
 Packages may be eligible for discounts based on reports utilized and monthly volume.
 We also offer special pricing for Non-Profit organizations.
-For more information or see if you would qualify for a bundled rate please contact us at firstname.lastname@example.org.
+For more information please contact us at email@example.com.

-We invoice our clients twice a month, one period is for any reports paid through the first of the month and the 15th, the second invoicing period in from the 16th of the month until the very end.
-We offer to pay by credit card or through a NET 15, which gives you 15 days from the invoice date to pay by check.
+We invoice our clients twice a month.
+The first period is for any reports paid through the first of the month through the 15th, the second invoicing period is from the 16th through the end of the month.
+We offer payment via ACH or credit card.